Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Acknowledgments

 \section{Acknowledgments}

-Thank you to Carleton Coffrin for discussions on integer programming and Gurobi.
+We thank Carleton Coffrin for discussions on integer programming and Gurobi.
 This work was supported by the U.S. Department of Energy through the Los Alamos National Laboratory.
 Los Alamos National Laboratory is operated by Triad National Security, LLC, for the National Nuclear Security Administration of U.S. Department of Energy (Contract No. 89233218CNA000001).
 Research presented in this article was supported by the NNSA's Advanced Simulation and Computing Beyond Moore's Law Program at Los Alamos National Laboratory.
 This research used resources provided by the Darwin testbed at Los Alamos National Laboratory (LANL) which is funded by the Computational Systems and Software Environments subprogram of LANL's Advanced Simulation and Computing program (NNSA/DOE).
-LANL report number LA-UR-24-32607.